angular/components/guides/v15-mdc-migration.md

 * @angular/material/tabs
 * @angular/material/tooltip

-The rewritten components offer several benefits over the old implementations, including:
+The refactored components offer several benefits over the old implementations, including:
 * Improved accessibility
 * Better adherence to the Material Design spec
 * Faster adoption of future versions of the Material Design spec, due to being based on common